Procedures and Guidelines

 Although the word “judge” will be used, this is designed to be a learning and mentoring experience—no Junior will be “judged” but rather will be mentored with the age-appropriate amount of information to help prepare them for what they will be expected to know about AKC regular Junior Showmanship once they reach 9 years of age.
 Obviously, the older children can absorb more detail than the younger ones.
 The children will be mentored one child, their adult, and dog in the ring at a time.
 Each child will receive a participation ribbon or rosette to commemorate the experience.
 The club may select the color of the ribbon and may wish to add a small gift for the child or the dog to take home.
 It would be an added plus if the Judge were to be available for individual photographs with the show or club photographer which would serve as a memento and reminder to both the child and the adult of the fun experience and remind them to return again next year!

 The Judge should explain the process of showing the dog to the Junior and the responsible adult in the ring including breed specific presentation.
 Depending on the size of the dog and the child, the adult may be asked to lift a table breed on or off the table, or the Club may mandate that the adult should do it regardless.
+The required judging surface (table/ramp/floor) defined by the parent club does not apply to the Pee Wee Class Special Attraction.
+The safety of the dogs and children is the priority when determining the surface for judging.
 Neither the youngster nor the adult should be asked to show the bite.

 Consider either holding the Pee Wee Special Attraction at lunchtime, which would give the child and the responsible adult time to get to the show; or the Club may wish to schedule this before the groups, when rings may be available.
 It is important to maximize spectator attendance as this is a huge crowd pleaser!
 Ideally, a designated ring for this Special Attraction would allow more time for one-on-one mentoring for each child and adult.
 If that is not possible, then a ring that is vacant, preferably centrally located (perhaps near the Club tent) for maximum viewing by the greatest audience.